NASA-PDS/wds-react-legacy/README.md

 ### Usage In React Applications
 There are 3 steps to installing and using the PDS design system in react.
 The first is to install Material UI.
 Second is to apply the PDS theme.
 Third is to change existing HTML tags into Material components.

-Material UI makes installing or updating an existing react application with material design as simple as possible.
-Most of the information written here can be found on the material-ui website at: https://material-ui.com but it will be condensed here for practicality.
+Material UI makes installing or updating an existing react application with Material design as simple as possible.
+Most of the information written here can be found on the Material UI website at: https://material-ui.com but it will be condensed here for practicality.

 This section is for react applications built with react-app. https://reactjs.org/docs/create-a-new-react-app.html

 This information was written as of July 2020.
-Reference links will be included to the latest on material ui.
+Reference links will be included to the latest on Material UI.

 #### 1) Install Material UI
 Use npm to install the Material IU core into an existing react application.
 This will include all the components such as Button, Container, Slider and App Bar.